 Sanctioning a Student

 Authority for determining disciplinary responses, requirements or conditions ultimately rests with the Dean of Students, although other university officials may make decisions in particular cases.
 Repeated or aggravated violations of student conduct may result in additional disciplinary responses, especially in cases where the infractions occur during conduct probation.
 Any disciplinary response will become part of the student’s official disciplinary file.
 A student’s entire disciplinary record will be considered when decisions related to disciplinary responses are made.

 Non-disciplinary Process/Administrative Agreements

-- The student must take the first step by discussing his or her situation with the Director of Judicial Affairs or the Dean of Students or other Student Life staff in order to develop an appropriate response.
+- The student must take the first step by discussing his or her situation with the Dean of Students or other Student Life staff in order to develop an appropriate response.
 If a violation is identified or reported before the student voluntarily comes forward, the normal disciplinary process will ensue, and the student will no longer have the option of a non-disciplinary response.